LoserSun/cs231n-study-schedule/README.md

 - Interpreting a linear classifier
 - Loss function
   - Multiclass SVM
-   - [X]  *For example, it turns out that including the L2 penalty leads to the appealing **max margin** property in SVMs (See [CS229](http://cs229.stanford.edu/notes/cs229-notes3.pdf) lecture notes for full details if you are interested).*
+  - - [x] *For example, it turns out that including the L2 penalty leads to the appealing **max margin** property in SVMs (See [CS229](http://cs229.stanford.edu/notes/cs229-notes3.pdf) lecture notes for full details if you are interested).*
   - Softmax classifier
   - SVM vs Softmax
 - Interactive Web Demo of Linear Classification